-Ethanol is a psychotropic drug (Nutt 1996) and its chronic abuse causes impairments of the brain function, such as visual, motor and memory dysfunction (Alling 1999, Dahchour et al. 2000, Schummers et al. 1997)
+Ethanol is a psychotropic drug (Nutt 1996) and its chronic abuse causes impairments of brain function, such as visual, motor and memory dysfunctions (Schummers et

 The brain structure followed in our experiments was hippocampus which is involved in several aspects of memory and other functions.
-Hippocampal pyramidal neurons are generated during late gestation from the ventricular zone (Schlessinger at al. 1975, Schlessinger at al. 1978, Byer 1980a, Byer 1980b) and they may remain vulnerable when exposed to different neurotoxins during early life (Hort et al. 1999, Miki et al. 2004, Milotová et al. 2006, Langmeier et al. 2003).
-The long hippocampal postnatal development, resulting from the prolonged proliferation of granular cells (Bayer at al. 1982) allows studying changes that arise by the interference in the development during prenatal and early postnatal life (Pokorný et al. 1982).
+Hippocampal pyramidal neurons are generated during late gestation from the ventricular zone (Schlessinger et al. 1975, 1978, Bayer 1980a,b) and they may remain vulnerable when exposed to different neurotoxins during early life (Hort et al. 1999, Langmeier et al. 2003, Miki et al. 2004, Milotová et al. 2006, Riljak et al. 2007).
+The long postnatal development of hippocampus, resulting from prolonged proliferation of granular cells (Bayer et al. 1982), allows studying changes that arise from interference with the development during prenatal and early postnatal life (Pokorný 1982).

 Our study was aimed at the identification of changes of the structure which can persist from the perinatal period till early adulthood (18-day, 35-day, and 90-day).
-We focused on changes in CA1, CA3 areas of the hippocampus and in dorsal and ventral blades of the dentate gyrus after the long-term perinatal exposure to ethanol.
+We focused on changes in CA1, CA3 areas of the hippocampus and in dorsal and ventral blades of the dentate gyrus after a long-term perinatal exposure to ethanol.